Last Updated on

 We're looking at vitamin D in its most bioavailable form: Vitamin D3.

 Another positive feature is the large number of servings per container:

-In total, there's 365 servings or drops in this flask, each providing 2.500 IU.
-Of course, if you want to up the dosage a container will not last as long, but it's still great value.
+In total, there are 365 servings or drops in this flask, each providing 2.500 IU.
+Of course, if you want to up the dosage, a container will not last as long, but it's still great value.